salvipeter/implicit-curvature/README.md

 ## Usage

-See the API in the header file, and also the test program.
+See the API in the header file, and also the test program (needs my [dual contouring library](https://github.com/salvipeter/dual-contouring)).

 Note that the curvature is only defined in regular points;
 the program will likely crash when the gradient vanishes.